jpringlekz/quiz-game/README.md

 #  Timed Python Trivia Quiz Game

 A console-based, interactive trivia game built in Python that challenges players with a series of multiple-choice questions under a countdown timer.
-This project was created to demonstrate beginner-to-intermediate Python skills, real-time input handling, and command-line application design.
+This project was created to demonstrate my beginner-to-intermediate Python skills, real-time input handling, and command-line application design.

 ##  Features

--  **Timed Questions**: Each question must be answered within a specified time limit.
+-  **Timed Questions**: Each question must be answered within ten seconds.
 -  **Real-Time Scoring**: Instant feedback for each answer, with a final score summary.
 -  **Progress Bar**: Visual tracker of how many questions you've completed.
 -  **Multiple-Choice Questions**: A/B/C format with immediate validation.